Estates / Forjas del Salnes

 APPELLATION: Rias Baixas

-In the 1970s, most vintners in Rías Baixas were pulling up their old red grape vines to make way for the more productive, more en vogue, Albariño.
-Thankfully, the Méndez family were doing the exact opposite, planting more of the traditional vines, such as Caiño, Espadiero and Louriero Tinto, in a successful attempt to preserve and revive this central element of Galician heritage.
+In the 1970s, most vintners in the Rías Baixas region were pulling up their old red grape vines to make way for the more productive, more en vogue, Albariño varietal.
+Thankfully, the Méndez family were doing the exact opposite.
+They decided to plant more of the traditional varietals, such as Caiño, Espadiero, and Louriero Tinto.
+It was a successful manouvre which helped to preserve and revive this central element of Galician heritage.

 Related Wines: